mrakgr/Trading-Journal/journal_2025.md

 I've already downloaded the data using IBKR's API for some large caps stocks in the past.
 I just have to build on that.

 9:50pm.
 I am sure the system would work before commissions, but I wonder if once I put in the 0.05% per trade that IBKR has on euro stocks, whether I'll manage to beat the fees.
 There is also the spread so it would be even worse.
-I'll might have a chance if I trade really volatile situations.
+I might have a chance if I trade really volatile situations.